|

 Forecaster: |

-039/042 |
+027/026 |

-During the past 24 hours, solar activity was low.
-Seven sunspot regions were on the visible disk with three C-class flares produced.
-Due the effect of a coronal hole high speed stream, the solar wind speed maintained at about 540 km/s.
-The geomagnetic field was quiet to unsettled. |
+| During the past 24 hours, solar activity was low.
+Five active sunspot regions were on the visible disk without any M-class or above flares produced.
+Due to the CME from 16 May, the solar wind speed increased to about a peak of 630 km/s.
+The geomagnetic field reached active levels for 12 hours, quiet to unsettled levels for the rest of the time.
+The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm level. |

-Within the next three days, solar activity is expected to be mainly low with a chance for M-class flares.
-The geomagnetic field is expected to be quiet to unsettled. |
+| Within the next three days, solar activity is expected to be mainly low with a little chance for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled on 20-21 May and reach isolated active levels on 22 May due to the effect of a recurrent coronal hole high speed stream.
+The greater than 2 MeV electron flux at geosynchronous orbit is expected to maintain at minor storm levels. |

 |